What does LEAF do?

 I would like to make a donation to LEAF, how do I do it?

-Contact LEAF at email@example.com or by calling 416-595-7170, toll-free 1-888-824-5323.
-Please see our donations page for further details.
+First of all, thank you for your kind generousity!
+Please contact LEAF at email@example.com or by calling 416-595-7170 or toll-free 1-888-824-5323.
+See our donations page for further details.
 The donate button in the upper left hand corner of each page of our website gives direct access to on-line giving.

 Can LEAF fund my case or represent me in court?